 Not losing that human touch

-When it comes to the concept of robots in the workplace, automation can only do so much.
+When it comes workplace trends in 2018 and the concept of robots, automation can only do so much.
 Losing the ‘human touch’ means losing relationships, much-needed interaction and collaboration – some of the most important factors in a successful and productive workplace.
 By focusing robotics on completing tasks that simply support us in our daily tasks, we can create a stronger workforce.
 The difference between the responsibilities of humans and robotics will be clear; nobody needs to worry about being replaced by a robot!

 Integrating robotics into the workplace won’t be an overnight task.
 We will need to learn how to interact with them, and how to manage them.
 We also need to consider advocating a code of ethics for future AI, and encourage regulation to get the best from our robotic taskforce.
 The future of the workplace with robotics can seem daunting, but if we prepare as efficiently as possible, we’ll likely find the usage of them to be nothing but advantageous.